amilhoranza/hammerspoon_scripts/README.md

 ### ShortcutCheatSheet

-Um Spoon para Hammerspoon que exibe uma folha de atalhos (cheat sheet) para o ShiftIt e outros atalhos do sistema.
+A Hammerspoon Spoon that displays a cheat sheet for ShiftIt and other system shortcuts.

-## Características
+## Features

-- Exibe uma janela flutuante com todos os atalhos do ShiftIt organizados em categorias:
+- Displays a floating window with all ShiftIt shortcuts organized in categories:
-  - Atalhos com números (posicionamento em quartos)
+  - Number shortcuts (quarter positioning)
-  - Atalhos com setas (posicionamento em metades)
+  - Arrow shortcuts (half positioning)
-  - Outros atalhos (maximizar, centralizar, etc)
+  - Other shortcuts (maximize, center, etc)
-- Interface limpa e moderna com fundo semi-transparente
+- Clean and modern interface with semi-transparent background
-- Suporte para teclas especiais do macOS (⌃, ⌥, ⌘)
+- Support for macOS special keys (⌃, ⌥, ⌘)
-- Fecha automaticamente com a tecla ESC ou ao pressionar o atalho novamente
+- Automatically closes with ESC key or by pressing the shortcut again
-- Barra de rolagem para fácil navegação
+- Scrollbar for easy navigation
-- Janela redimensionável e sempre visível
+- Resizable and always-on-top window
-- Atalho padrão: ⌃⌥⌘ / (Control + Alt + Command + /)
+- Default shortcut: ⌃⌥⌘ / (Control + Alt + Command + /)

 ### ShiftIt